johanneswilm/eha-nutsurv-django/README.md

     # python /opt/nutsurv/nutsurv/manage.py bower_install -- --allow-root
     # python /opt/nutsurv/nutsurv/manage.py runserver 0.0.0.0:8001

+You probably also want to import some test data.
+Do that by typing:

+    # python /opt/nutsurv/nutsurv/manage.py import_formhub path/test-data.csv

 ## Good job!
 The website should be available at http://HOST:8001